Constitutional Law, Appellate & Business Litigation Law Firm

 ABOUT US

-Tyler has been named a “Rising Star” by SuperLawyers for multiple years and was selected a North Carolina SuperLawyer in 2021 and again in 2022.
-He was named to the North Carolina Pro Bono Honor Society in 2017, 2018, 2019, 2020, and 2021 and named to the South Carolina Pro Bono Honor Roll in 2019 and 2020.
+Tyler has been named a “Rising Star” by SuperLawyers for multiple years and was selected as a North Carolina SuperLawyer for 2021, 2022, 2023, and 2024.
+He was named to the North Carolina Pro Bono Honor Society for 2017, 2018, 2019, 2020, 2021, and 2022 and named to the South Carolina Pro Bono Honor Roll in 2019 and 2020.
+Additionally, The Appellate Lawyers named Tyler its 2024 North Carolina honoree.

-A Fellow of the American Bar Foundation and Past President of the Eastern District of North Carolina Chapter of the Federal Bar Association, Tyler previously served on the Section Council of the North Carolina Bar Association's Appellate Practice Section and currently serves on the NCBA's Appellate Rules Committee.
+A Life Fellow of the American Bar Foundation and Past President of the Eastern District of North Carolina Chapter of the Federal Bar Association, Tyler previously served on the Section Council of the North Carolina Bar Association's Appellate Practice Section and currently serves on the NCBA's Appellate Rules Committee.

 A native of Greensboro and a graduate of Greensboro's Grimsley Senior High School, Tyler now resides in Asheboro, North Carolina.
 He is admitted to practice law in the States of North Carolina, South Carolina, Tennessee, and Michigan as well as numerous federal courts.